Waiting for Godot: 2000 to present

 In November 2018, the Druid Theater Company staged Godot at the Gerald W. Lynch Theater at John Jay College in Manhattan starring Garrett Lombard, Aaron Monaghan, Marty Rea and Rory Nolan and directed by Garry Hynes.

 In October 2020, a production of Godot was performed at the Centre for the Less Good Idea in Johannesburg, South Africa, "the first physical event [before a live audience] since the start of South Africa's nationwide [COVID-19] lockdown earlier [that] year."
 Directed by Phala Ookeditse Phala, the cast included Tony Bonani Miyambo as Estragon, Billy Langa as Vladimir, Jemma Kahn as Lucky and The Boy and Stefania Du Toit as Pozzo.

 In May 2021 during the COVID-19 pandemic, a production, directed by Scott Elliot with Ethan Hawke as Vladimir, John Leguizamo as Estragon, Wallace Shawn as Lucky and Tariq Trotter as Pozzo, was performed online in the style of a Zoom teleconference call with each actor performing on camera from their respective locations.
 The production was presented by The New Group and broadcast by the Off Stage Broadway production company for rental or full-access pass.

+In New York City, the Theatre for a New Audience staged a production from 4 November 2023, to 3 December 2023 (extended to 23 December 2023) with Paul Sparks as Estragon, Michael Shannon as Vladimir, Ajay Naidu as Pozzo, and Jeff Biehl as Lucky.
+It was directed by Arin Arbus.

+A production directed by James Macdonald ran at the Theatre Royal, Haymarket, in London's West End from September to December 2024, with Ben Whishaw as Vladimir, Lucian Msamati as Estragon, Tom Edden as Lucky and Jonathan Slinger as Pozzo.

+A new Broadway production launched in 2025, directed by Jamie Lloyd and starring longtime friends and collaborators Keanu Reeves and Alex Winter as Estragon and Vladimir, respectively, Brandon J. Dirden as Pozzo, and Michael Patrick Thornton as Lucky.
+Previews began on 13 September.
+The show opened on 28 September to mixed reviews, and has a limited run scheduled to conclude on 4 January 2026.